 Addressing financial services’ key pain points

-Banks have always been entrusted with the most valuable financial assets, and therefore, in the grand scheme of things, already have a formidable security posture.
+Financial organisations have always been entrusted with the most valuable financial assets, and therefore, in the grand scheme of things, already have a formidable security posture.
 Traditionally, this has always come at a price, as complex infrastructure usually does not harmonise well with great user experience.
-Over the past few years, the cloud transformation journey of banks has accelerated dramatically, and the finance sector has invested heavily in cloud infrastructures like AWS, Azure, or Google Cloud and cloud-based office applications.
+Over the past few years, the cloud transformation journey of financial institutions has accelerated dramatically, and the finance sector has invested heavily in cloud infrastructures like AWS, Azure, or Google Cloud and cloud-based office applications.

-At the same time, many banks kept their legacy infrastructure in place, which holds them back from profiting from the full potential of the cloud.
+At the same time, many financial institutions kept their legacy infrastructure in place, which holds them back from profiting from the full potential of the cloud.
 This traditional architecture serves as a barrier to experiencing the full flexibility and agility.
-It’s a bit like buying a shiny new sports car, then trying to drive it with the hand break on!
-As a result, banks are now looking for ways to help their employees become more productive on the cloud platforms they have developed, and to garner the return on investment of all the cloud infrastructure the industry had been so excited to embrace.
+It’s a bit like buying a shiny new sports car, then trying to drive it with the hand brake on!
+As a result, financial institutions are now looking for ways to help their employees become more productive on the cloud platforms they have developed, and to garner the return on investment of all the cloud infrastructure the industry had been so excited to embrace.

-A future vision of balancing user friendliness with security
+A future vision of balancing security and user experience

-In many ways, the flexibility enabled by a Zero Trust model is every financial service CTO’s dream.
-With traffic going securely through the internet instead of having to run through corporate IT, this enables banks to have maintenance-free branches, meaning individual branches are significantly easier to maintain and manage while costs are dramatically reduced.
-For banks with hundreds of branches in various locations, this almost sounds too good to be true.
-In fact, the future model of banking might include slimmed-down infrastructures or even a branchless model in the future.
-From this transition, we will begin to see digital transformation in financial services drive a model of convenience and simplicity—perhaps a kiosk that delivers all the key requirements for banking services—with the secure and frictionless experience consumers have come to expect.
+In many ways, the flexibility enabled by a zero trust model is every financial service CTO’s dream.
+With traffic going securely through the internet instead of having to run through corporate IT, this enables financial institutions to have maintenance-free branches, meaning individual branches are significantly easier to maintain and manage while costs are dramatically reduced.
+For financial institutions with hundreds of branches in various locations, this almost sounds too good to be true.
+In fact, the future model for financial institutions might include slimmed-down infrastructures or even a branchless model.
+From this transition, we will begin to see digital transformation in financial services drive a model of convenience and simplicity—perhaps a kiosk that delivers all the key requirements for banking and financial services—with the secure and frictionless experience consumers have come to expect.